Bologna Food & Archaeology

 A short walk through the old market streets takes us to the Basilica of San Petronio, named after the 5th century bishop of Bologna, on the way we have an opportunity to learn about some of the local produce.
 We continue to Piazza Maggiore and visit the archaeological excavations nearby.
 Following lunch, we visit the church complex of Santo Stefano.

 An early start sees us at a tasting of the region’s most famous cheese, Parmigiano Reggiano, produced at an artisan factory.
-Afterwards we visit the family-run production of traditional balsamic vinegar in Modena and here too we will sample the vinegar at its various stages of ageing.
+Afterwards we visit the family-run production of traditional balsamic vinegar, and here too we will sample the vinegar at its various stages of ageing.
 In the afternoon we take a tour of the Duomo and the Torre Ghirlandina, as well as the Modena Archaeological Museum.

 Today starts with a walk in the hills with a local expert who will describe a typical truffle hunt.
 With any luck we will find an elusive truffle or two and eat them for lunch.
 We head to the Etruscan town of Marzabotto where we will visit the site museum, mural cemetery, capitol and urban area with shops and temples.